Mobile-Dialog-Systeme/QueerWavesWebsite/index.md

 | SPUTNIK Pride                                 | Until 2024-11-08           |
 | Willkommen im Club                            | Until 2024-11-20           |

-> Dates reflect the latest episode included from each feed at the time of corpus extraction.
+> Dates reflect the latest episode included from each feed at the time of dataset extraction.

 ## 🔧 Processing Pipeline
 - **Collection**: Curated podcast selection using [podcast-dl](https://github.com/lightpohl/podcast-dl)